DietBepis1/Alien-Invasion/readme.md

 Just a space-invaders style game to get gud at coding.
-Following along with the project in Python Crash Course, by Eric Matthes
+Following along with the project in Python Crash Course, by Eric Matthes.

 3/17/20
     Started project